Developer Portal

 Welcome to San Joaquin RTD’s Developer Portal

-Here you can access all of RTD’s publicly available service data, as well as rider alert and service updates via xml feeds.
+Access RTD’s publicly available service data, including transit schedules, rider alerts, and real-time service updates via GTFS feeds.

-RTD’s data is available in the General Transit Feed Specification (GTFS) format.
+San Joaquin RTD provides transit data in the General Transit Feed Specification (GTFS) format.

 Downloading RTD’s GTFS Feed

-The most current version of RTD’s GTFS Feed can be accessed here by downloading (see below) or via the address: https://sanjoaquinrtd.com/RTD-GTFS/RTD-GTFS.zip
+The latest GTFS Feed can be accessed here by downloading (see below) or via the address: https://sanjoaquinrtd.com/RTD-GTFS/RTD-GTFS.zip

 Use of RTD’s data and feeds is subject to the Terms of Use and, where applicable, the Privacy Policy.
 Please review both policies carefully; by downloading or accessing the data and feeds, you consent to all of the terms contained therein.